Shriever/Shuffle/README.md

 I decided to implement it using position absolute/relative and apply classes with top and left values based on the components position in an array.

-Writing the algorithm to swap was fairly simple, just remove and element from the front and add it to the beginning or vice versa.
+Writing the algorithm to swap was fairly simple, just remove an element from the front and add it to the beginning or vice versa.

-There was a bug where gatsby wasn't building propertly when I passed the SVGs as props, so I had to import them into the child component to work around that.
+There was a bug where gatsby wasn't building properly when I passed the SVGs as props, so I had to import them into the child component to work around that.

 All in all, it was a fun project.
 I hope you get a kick out of it!